 What methods of payment do you accept?

-Cash, credit, debit, and even some crypto are acceptable forms of payment.
-Payment is expected at the time of service, so please be sure to communicate with your artist about cost.
+Cash (always preferred), credit, debit, and some touch-free payment options are accepted.
+Each artist operates independently and payment is expected at the time of service, so please be sure to communicate with them about cost prior to starting.

 Can my friends/family watch me get my work?